boyter/boyter.org/content/posts/intern-interview-questions.md

 > What are you looking forward to working?

-I am enjoying CPA, and hoping we get a crack at the large search problems in the future.
+I am enjoying the current project I am on now, where we are storing large amounts of genetic and clinical data.
+Really hoping we get a crack at the large search problems in the future.
 I have no idea how to search over terabytes of genetic data beyond some abstract ways using bloom filters so it sounds cool.
+I have been reading up on how others have solved it in anticipation, which might be jumping the gun a little.

 > What would be the best project to work on?